 Many noted that it was quite surprising that shrooms were inserted into cannabis decriminalization last Thursday.

 State Senator Loretta Weinberg made a motion to table Gill’s amendment, which passed 16 to 13.

 “The mushroom piece was compromising.
 It needs to be readdressed.
 I don’t know enough about the mushroom piece,” said Ron Rice (D-Essex).
 “We keep making excuses for getting things done in this house in particular.
 “We need to go back and address the concerns Senator Gill is raising.”

 “This body has created two levels of justice.
 One if you can wait and pay to get an expungement.
 But if you can’t and you’re struggling, and you are looking to to help provide for your family, your children, or even go to college.
 We have said if you’re black brown and poor, for that there will be no equal justice,” Gill said.

-Expungement won’t be automatic, but rather something an individual has to pay a fee to process.
+Expungement won’t be automatic but something an individual must pay a fee to process.

 Senator Nick Scutari defended the inclusion of magic mushrooms, saying, “the psilocybin is not decriminalization.”